 The community role is vital to success.
 Residents have a long-term interest in the outcome, and they are the ultimate judges.
 But they may not have the required skills, knowledge, or confidence for meaningful participation.
 Opportunities for involvement in the design process are being developed through a Design Champion initiative, assisted by Groundwork.

-Does the Decent Homes programme continue in areas
+Does the Decent Homes programme continue in areas that face demolition?

 When the Decent Homes programme was started, the policy was to tackle worst properties first.
 Consequently, a lot of improvement work was carried out in houses that may be demolished as part of the transformation scheme.
 There are no formal plans for any recovery of expenditure through the disposal of fittings.

 Will services likewise continue into the project?